wendyverdonk93/docs/content/integrations/hosted/lightspeed/_index.md

 logo: "/logo/Integrations/Lightspeed.svg"
 weight: 10
 title_short: "Lightspeed"
+description_short: "Easily integrate MultiSafepay payment solutions into your Lightspeed webshop with the free app."
+description: "Easily integrate MultiSafepay payment solutions into your Lightspeed webshop with the free app.<br>
+This app is managed by our partner Lightspeed.
+For support, please contact [Lightspeed](https://www.lightspeedhq.nl/support) directly."
+layout: 'single'
 ---
-Easily integrate MultiSafepay payment solutions into your Lightspeed webshop with the free app.<br>
-This app is managed by our partner Lightspeed, for support please contact [Lightspeed](https://www.lightspeedhq.nl/support).